 Students are required to pass a reading examination in a language other than English.
 This requirement must be met with a language that would benefit the student's research interests, such as a language with a significant body of linguistic literature in a particular field (e.g. German in Historical Linguistics), or a language to use as a medium when doing fieldwork (e.g. Spanish or French for work on Basque).
 A student’s particular choice of language must be approved by the Director of Graduate Studies.
 The language exam (Academic Reading Comprehension Assessment — ARCA) will be administered by the University of Chicago Language Center.
-A student will be considered to have passed the language examination in a language approved for this category if they have received a university degree from an institution whose normal language of instruction is the language in question.
+A student will be considered to have passed the language examination in a language approved for this category if they are a native speaker of the language or have received a university degree from an institution whose normal language of instruction is the language in question.
 (NB: Majoring in a language does not satisfy this requirement.)

 Once a student has completed a language requirement, they should contact the Department Administrator with information including the language, how the requirement was completed and the date of completion (if a test or course) to ensure records are updated.

 A list of the languages offered through the Department of Linguistics.

 A list of the languages currently taught at the University.

 Students must write and defend two qualifying papers, each of which deals with an area of linguistics on which the department faculty can advise the students.
 The two papers must be in separate areas of linguistics.
 In cases in which it is not clear to which area a given qualifying paper belongs, or whether the two qualifying papers that a student writes really belong to separate fields, the Director of Graduate Studies in consultation with the faculty will make a decision at the beginning of the Autumn quarter of the year the qualifying paper is due.